ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### RO-Crate metadata file (`ro-crate-metadata.jsonld`)

-*  The <em>RO-Crate metadata file</em> MUST be named `ro-crate-metadata.jsonld` and appear in the _RO-Crate Root_
+*  The _RO-Crate metadata file_ MUST be named `ro-crate-metadata.jsonld` and appear in the _RO-Crate Root_
 * `ro-crate-metadata.jsonld` MUST be a JSON-LD document which has been flattened and then compacted according to the rules in JSON-LD 1.1

 ### RO-Crate website (`ro-crate-preview.html` and `ro-crate-preview_files/`)

+In addition to the machine-oriented _RO-Crate metadata file_, the RO-Crate MAY include a human-readable HTML rendering of the same information, known as the _RO-Crate website_.

-If present `ro-crate-preview.html` MUST:
+If present, `ro-crate-preview.html` MUST:

   *   Be a valid [HTML 5](https://www.w3.org/TR/html52/) document
-  *   contain at least a human readable summary of metadata relating to the _Root Data Entity_
+  *   Contain at least a human readable summary of metadata relating to the _Root Data Entity_
   *   Contain a copy of the _RO-Crate JSON-LD_ in a `script` element of the `head` element of the HTML, for example:
   ```html
     <script type="application/ld+json">